GrantMeStrength/KIM1/README.md

 Some guides on making a case for the KIM Uno: a small, battery powered handheld KIM clone designed by Oscar Vermeulen.
 This case is constructed using laser-cut acrylic and a 3D printed frame.
 Photos are included.

+## Retroshield Fuzzing

+[Some code and ideas](retroshield/retroshield.md) as I work out whether testing emulated 6502 opcodes against real ones is possible and useful.

 ## Links

 * [KIM-1](https://www.wikipedia.org/wiki/KIM-1)